Operation Snowflake is here (again!)

 It is once again the time of the year when some of the people at Futurice pack their bags and head to northern Finland to open up our officially approved remote site in Levi, Kittilä.
-This time it is bigger and better than ever.
-We have 30 participants in four different cabins in the heart of Levi, next to the slopes, cross-country skiing and snowmobile tracks.
 The event has been popular and this time we even have a couple of our Futualumni with us.
 It's great to see how Operation Snowflake brings people together.

 That must be a huge effort for the organizer?